 D:drive, you have to first change the drive like the following,

 > d: D:\>

 install.baton the command-line interface with the desired flags:

 To speed up the build, you can specify the type of library you want to build by any of the following flags:

-install.bat --lang LANGUAGE --build release --lib dynamic --mem heap --par mpifor MPI-parallel ParaMonte simulations, wherein both cases, you will have to replace the word LANGUAGE with the programming language of your choice: C (to build the ParaMonte C library), C++ (to build the ParaMonte C++ library), Fortran (to build the ParaMonte Fortran library), MATLAB (to build the ParaMonte MATLAB library), or Python (to build the ParaMonte Python library).
+install.bat --lang LANGUAGE --build release --lib shared --mem heap --par mpifor MPI-parallel ParaMonte simulations, wherein both cases, you will have to replace the word LANGUAGE with the programming language of your choice: C (to build the ParaMonte C library), C++ (to build the ParaMonte C++ library), Fortran (to build the ParaMonte Fortran library), MATLAB (to build the ParaMonte MATLAB library), or Python (to build the ParaMonte Python library).

 For example, to build the ParaMonte Python library in release mode for both serial and parallel applications, try,